-BUN. (in screen) My feet seem much swollen.
-I can scarcely get my boots on-but no matter. (coming out of screen, seizes BOPADDY, whom he takes to be WOODPECKER, and swings him round) Now, you scoundrel, I've got you.
+BUN.
+My feet seem much swollen.
+I can scarcely get my boots on-but no matter. (coming out of screen, seizes BOPADDY, whom he takes for WOODPECKER, and swings him round) Now, you scoundrel, I've got you!

 BOPAD.
-(L. C.) No-no-I won't dance any more, thank you-I'm quite done up-very much obliged to you-but I'm really quite done up.
+No-no-I won't dance any more, thank you.
+I'm quite done up-very much obliged to you-but I'm really quite done up.

 BUN.
-(R. C.) It's not the same-it's another of the gang. (gets water can and presents it at BOPADDY) Robber!
-Where's you Captain?
+It's not the same-it's another of the gang. (takes water can and presents it at BOPADDY) Robber! where's your Captain?

 BOPAD.
-Not another drop, thank you-I've done capitally-not another drop. (noise heard in room, L.)
+Not another drop, thank you-I've done capitally and not another drop.
+(BUNTHUNDER hears noise in room to the left)

 BUN.
-He's in there. (rushes into room, L. 2 E.)
+He's in there. (rushes into room on the left)

 BOPAD.
-Another wedding guest, whom I don't know, and in regimentals too-what a swell.
+Another wedding guest, whom I don't know, and in regimentals, too-what a swell.
 Yah-yah-(yawns) I'm very sleepy.
-I wish I could find a boot-jack. (goes up R.)

-Enter Poppytop with his myrtle, and Foodle, Anna Maria, and Wedding Party, all dancing, door, L. 2 E. Music, "Haste to the Wedding."
+I wish I could find a boot-jack. (goes upstage) (Enter POPPYTOP with his myrtle, and FOODLE, ANNA MARIA, and WEDDING PARTY, all dancing, Music-"Haste to the Wedding.")

 POPPY.
-Now, my dears, come in-Woodpecker has just finished dressing, behind that screen-he's nearly ready-make haste, my boy-(to screen which is open, and contains nobody) Your bride is here, and I'm going to avail myself of the opportunity to make a little speech-a little affecting speech.
+Now my dears, come in-Woodpecker has just finished dressing, behind that screen-he's nearly ready-make haste, my boy-(to screen, which is open and contains nobody) Your bride is here, and I'm going to avail myself of the opportunity to make a little speech-a little affecting speech.

 ANNA.
-(L.) Oh, papa, I'm so agitated.
+Oh, papa, I'm so agitated.

 POPPY.
 Naturally, my daughter.
 When I make one of my affecting speeches, all who hear them are agitated.
 Now then, Woodpecker, come along.
 Not ready yet?
 No matter; stop where you are.
 You can hear what I've got to say.
 Foodle, my myrtle.
 I've been carrying it about all day for this.
-Give it to me-the supreme moment has arrived.
+Give it me-the supreme moment has arrived.

 FOODLE.
-(L.) Here it is (in tears, gives it to POPPYTOP)
+Here it is. (in tears, gives it to POPPYTOP)

 POPPY.
-(C.) My children, my dear children.
+My children, my dear children.

-BOPAD. (coming down, R. C.) Have you seen a boot-jack?
+BOPAD. (coming downstage) Have you seen a boot-jack?